e-myer/steam-deck-configurator/README.md

 ```

 # Run instructions
-Go to the repo and run
+Go to the repo and edit the script.sh file, with something like `nano ./script.sh`, add a hashtag before the tasks that you don't want to run, and remove the hashtag, if it exists, before the tasks that you do want to run.

-`./script.sh`
+then run `./script.sh` in a terminal

 # General Steam Deck Notes